-SuperDrive normally requires that your PC's system board switch #1 be set for the total number of drives including SuperDrives.
-There may be certain circumstances under which you might prefer to leave the switch set for the actual number of physical drives in the computer.
-For example, single drive users may want to leave the switch set for only one drive in order to avoid problems when COPYing file-by-file.
+SuperDrive normally requires you to set DIP switch SW1 on your IBM PC system board for the total number of floppy drives including SuperDrives.
+Under certain circumstances, you might prefer to leave the switch set for the actual number of physical drives in the computer.
+For example, single drive users may want to leave the switch set for only one drive to avoid problems when COPYing file-by-file.

-The reason it is recommended that you change the system board switches is that you then do not have to make permanent patches to DOS.
+We recommend that you change the system board switch so that you do not have to make permanent patches to DOS.
 This helps maintain a high degree of compatibility between SuperDrive and other application software.

 As an alternative to changing the system board switch, you may want to make the following patches to DOS itself.
 The main disadvantage of this method is that you now must maintain two different versions of DOS; one patched version for use with SuperDrive, and a separate version for use without SuperDrive.
-We don't really recommend making patches to DOS, so if you do, it is at the small risk of creating incompatibility with other software which might also require patching DOS.
+We don't recommend making patches to DOS; if you do, you run the small risk of creating incompatibility with other software which might also require patching DOS.

-Two separate procedures are presented, depending on whether you are patching PC-DOS 1.1 or PC-DOS 2.0.
+This appendix presents three DOS patch procedures; the procedure you use depends on whether you are patching PC-DOS 1.1, PC-DOS 2.0, or PC-DOS 2.1.
 Never make patches to your original PC-DOS master diskette!
 Use only working copies.
 After making the patch, be sure to make a notation on the diskette label (and on subsequent copies of the patched diskette) that it has been modified.

-In both of these procedures, it is assumed that a PC-DOS 1.1 diskette contains the DOS 1.1 version of DEBUG.COM and that a PC-DOS 2.0 diskette contains the DOS 2.0 version of DEBUG.COM.
-The user enters all boldface text.
-Unless told otherwise, use the spacebar between keyboard entries.
+These procedures assume that a PC-DOS 1.1 diskette contains the DOS 1.1 version of DEBUG.COM, that a PC-DOS 2.0 diskette contains the DOS 2.0 version of DEBUG.COM, and that a PC-DOS 2.1 diskette contains the DOS 2.1 version of DEBUG.COM.

+You enter all boldface text.
+Unless otherwise specified, use the spacebar between keyboard entries.
 Note that at two points in each procedure, you will make a selection from the following tables (values "xx" and "yy"), depending on whether your system board switches are currently set for one or two drives, and also depending on how many drives you want DOS to see after the patch.

-Switches Set for One Drive Switches Set for Two Drives

-xx=40 2 Drives xx=C0 3 Drives

-xx=80 3 Drives xx=80 4 Drives

-xx=C0 4 Drives

-yy=03 3 Drives

-yy=02 2 Drives yy=04 4 Drives

-yy=03 3 Drives

-yy=04 4 Drives
+s Set for Drive s Set for Drives xx = 40 xx = 80 xx = C0 2 Drives 3 Drives 4 Drives xx = C0 $xx = 80$ 3 Drives 4 Drives yy = 02 yy = 03 yy = 04 2 Drives 3 Drives 4 Drives yy = 03 yy = 04 3 Drives 4 Drives